steeljm1/meddit/puppet/README.md

 ##  This is the root directory of Puppet for the use of creating a Generic Learning Framework System.  ##

+### Install Puppet

+1. apt-get install puppetmaster puppet
+2. Copy the entire generic puppet directory to /etc - overwrite existing directory

-Edit the following files to suit the new system:
+##Edit the following files to suit the new system:

 ### /puppet/puppet.conf